maazsabahuddin/Rust-Programming/project-1-encryption-tool/README.md

 A total score of 90-100 points is considered excellent, 80-89 points is considered good, 70-79 points is considered satisfactory, and below 70 points is considered unsatisfactory.

+## SOLUTION

+# Generate public and private key pairs
+cargo run -- generate mypubkey.pem myprivkey.pem

+# Read the plaintext file content and encrypt it using the public key and generate a ciphertext.bin file which is encrypted.
+cargo run -- encrypt plaintext.txt ciphertext.bin mypubkey.pem

+# Decrypt the ciphertext.bin file using the private key and save the decrypted text to decrypted.txt.
+cargo run -- decrypt ciphertext.bin decrypted.txt myprivkey.pem